flyingrabbit2600/HelloWorld/README.md

 # HelloWorld
 Hello World Repo
 - I'm part of the Data Grid team at kCura.
-- I got move to KIE, WOOT
+- I got move to Vision, WOOT